Causal Holography of Traversing Flows: On the trajectory spaces for traversally generic flows

-At the same time, $X$ is given by the polynomial inequality $\{P(u, x) \leq 0\}$.
-Each $v$-trajectory in $U$ is produced by freezing all the coordinates $x, y$, while letting $u$ to be free.

-We order the coordinates $\{x_{i, l}\}_{i, l}$ lexicographically: first we order them by the increasing $i$'s; then, for a fixed $i$, the ordering among $\{x_{i, l}\}_l$ is defined by the increasing powers $l$ of the binomial $(u - \a_i)$ in the formula (\ref{eq2.4}).
-This ordering of $\{x_{i, l}\}_{i, l}$, together with the orientation in $S$ (induced with the help of $v$ by the orientation of $X$) gives rise to an orientation of the $y$-coordinates.
-The $y$-coordinates correspond to the space, tangent to the pure stratum $\mathcal T(v, \omega)$ at $\g$.
+We order the coordinates $\{x_{i,\ell}\}_{i, \ell}$ lexicographically: first we order them by the increasing $i$'s; then, for a fixed $i$, the ordering among $\{x_{i, \ell}\}_\ell$ is defined by the increasing powers $\ell$ of the binomial $(u - \a_i)$ in the formula (\ref{eqVERSAL}).
+This ordering of $\{x_{i, \ell}\}_{i, \ell}$, together with the orientation in the flow section $S$ (induced with the help of $v$ by the orientation of $X$) gives rise to an orientation of the $y$-coordinates.
+They correspond to the space, tangent to the pure stratum $\mathcal T(v, \omega)$ at $\g$.

-We still have to check that this ordering of $\{x_{i, l}\}_l$ is determined by the \emph{geometry of tangency} and does not depend on a particular choice of the special coordinates $\{x_{i, l}\}_l$.
+We still have to check that this ordering of $\{x_{i, \ell}\}_\ell$ is determined by the \emph{geometry of tangency} and does not depend on a particular choice of the special coordinates $\{x_{i, \ell}\}_\ell$.